 If you recognize that certain individuals are constantly causing bottlenecks, it’s likely a sign that there is a bigger problem.
 Working with your organization, you will need to decide if you want to address this issue by hiring or training other employees who can help relieve the bottleneck, shift some of the workload to other employees or move projects to a time when the key employees have the capacity.

 Happy people are productive people.
 When people are unhappy, things can quickly fall apart.
 While resource managers aren’t solely responsible for the happiness of all employees, there are things they can do to help contribute.
 Workers don’t like to be too busy or have too little work.
 Luckily for resource managers, this is the goal of their work – perfectly utilizing the amount of time an employee has to offer.
 But resource managers can take it a step further by the types of projects they allocate.

 Some projects in your organization are going to be more interesting than others.
 While not everyone can work on the most interesting projects all the time, you can ensure that everyone gets to work on the interesting projects some of the time.
 If you know someone is particularly passionate about a certain project or topic, allocating them to such a project can help improve their satisfaction with not only their work, but the organization as a whole.

 Solve Your Resource Management Puzzle

 Resource management shouldn’t be a headache.
 Meisterplan is a resource management and project portfolio management tool that makes it easy to understand your organization’s capacity and plan how this capacity will be used across projects.
-To see how Meisterplan can support your resource management efforts, sign up for a free one on one demo today.
+To see how Meisterplan can support these resource management best practices, sign up for a free one on one demo today.